 If you are worried about the work involved in your move to our senior living facility, or the decisions and arrangements you will need to make, ask for help.
 Family and friends are usually eager to get involved, and they can help the process happen quickly and smoothly.
 If you don’t have family or friends in Tacoma or nearby, call Senior Information and Assistance or your local senior center.
 Often, they know of local volunteer or for-hire resources who can lighten your load considerably.
 Call your local moving companies.
 Find out the difference in price for the moving companies to do your packing for you.
 (Unfortunately, you still need to do the sorting ahead of time.)
 The additional cost may be worth it to you.

 Work Through the Details

-There are always auxiliary tasks that come with moving into senior living facilities that you need to remember for your new housing arrangement.
+There are always auxiliary tasks that come with moving into senior living homes that you need to remember for your new housing arrangement.
 These don’t necessarily have to be dealt with immediately, but you will want to make a list and check off each task as soon as it’s taken care of.
 Your designed list might include:

 - Notifying people of your change of address.
 This include both friends and companies you do business with – the phone company, utility providers, insurance carriers, etc.

-- If you are moving to a new area, choosing and getting acquainted with a new primary care physician.
+- If you are moving to a new area, choosing, and getting acquainted with a new primary care physician.

 - Switching your voter registration.